TresAmigosSD/SMV/docs/dev/SmvGenericModule/SmvModuleRunner.md

     return [m.visit(runner, known) for m in mods]
 ```

-So basically the `doRun` method will not try to run the modules it depends,
+So basically the `doRun` method will not try to run the modules depends,
 instead, the `runModule` method walk through the graph using the `visit` method.

 ## How the visitor pattern solves our problems